 As of the date of this proxy statement, we know of no matters other than those set forth herein that will be presented for consideration at the meeting.
 If any other matter or matters are properly brought before the meeting or any adjournment thereof, the persons named in the accompanying proxy will have discretionary authority to vote, or otherwise act, with respect to such matters in accordance with their judgment.

 APPENDIX A

+ANGIODYNAMICS, INC.

-ANGIODYNAMICS, INC. 2004 STOCK AND INCENTIVE AWARD PLAN (As amended)
+2004 STOCK AND INCENTIVE AWARD PLAN (as amended to date and proposed to be amended)